Canon 1D C vs Sony RX1R II

 It is notable that the RX1R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DC does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D C (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the 1DC has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1DC has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 1DC from Canon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1DC and RX1R II can be found, respectively, in the Canon 1D C Manual (free pdf) or the online Sony RX1R II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D C or the Sony RX1R II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D C: